igorbrigadir/twitter-glossary/README.md

 ## narrowcast

 Either using the new feature to restrict who can reply to a tweet thread, or it's something else Twitter Ads related i dont know about?

+## ratio

+When the replies to a tweet far outweigh the retweets or likes, usually because of a controversial opinion or statement.

+##